+Commercial Certificate Authorities is a company within the Cybersecurity category.
 Commercial Certificate Authorities are private organizations that issue digital certificates to verify the identity of websites, individuals, and software.
 They act as 'trusted third parties' in a Public Key Infrastructure (PKI) and are required to pass rigorous audits to be pre-installed in web browsers and operating systems.

 Archetype: Phantom